HL7/davinci-dtr/input/pagecontent/specification.md

 The EHR **SHOULD** be able to associate orders with the QuestionnaireResponses they pertain to by linking their FHIR IDs internally.
 This means that even if the ID of an order changes, the EHR **SHOULD** be capable of updating the QuestionnaireResponse to reference the new ID.
 This way, even if DTR receives the updated orders, it will still be able to search the EHR for the associated QuestionnaireResponse.

 The EHR is responsible for storing and updating the QuestionnaireResponse, as well as providing the user a way to choose sessions to relaunch.
 Additionally, the EHR **SHOULD** pass the QuestionnaireResponse as a [SMART launch parameter](http://hl7.org/fhir/smart-app-launch/scopes-and-launch-context.html#app-launch-scopes-and-launch-context).

+When the DTR app receives a QuestionnaireResponse but does not receive a Questionnaire URL, it should check the QuestionnaireResponse for the context extension.
+The contents of the extension can be sent to the CRD payer server using the questionnaire-for-order operation.
+The CRD payer server will return a Questionnaire if one is relevant for the provided coverage and order.

 The contents of the extension can be sent to the payer server using the [questionnaire-package operation](OperationDefinition-questionnaire-package.html).
 The payer server **SHALL** return a Questionnaire upon receiving a valid coverage and order.